-- 1. To exercise basic civil and legal rights as persons served by NCSS and as a citizen or resident of the United States. - 2.
-To be supported in exercising your rights except where limited by a decision of the court. - 3.
-To exercise control over your own actions, decisions, wishes and desires as any other person of comparable age, and not be subjected to rules or regulations that are excessive or inappropriate. - 4.
-To expect all NCSS staff to adhere to the NCSS Code of Ethics. - 5.
-To have these rights and policies communicated in a way that is understandable to you. - 6.
-To communicate in your primary language and primary mode of communications.
+- To exercise basic civil and legal rights as persons served by NCSS and as a citizen or resident of the United States. - To be supported in exercising their rights except where limited by a decision of the court. - To exercise control over their own actions, decisions, wishes and desires as any other person of comparable age, and not be subjected to rules or regulations that are excessive or inappropriate. - The right to receive information about eligibility

-- 7. To ask questions about anything not understood. - 8.
-To attend, speak at, and have guests of your choosing at all meetings at which placement, treatment and services decision are made on your behalf. - 9.
-To be informed of your condition and progress. - 10.
-To be provided with information to facilitate decision-making. - 11.
-To participate in all aspects of your treatment plan. - 12.
-To be informed of possible side effects of medication or treatment offered. - 13.
-To consent to, refuse treatment to the extent permitted by law, and to be informed of possible consequences of such actions. - 14.
-To request help in the form of treatment and/or medication.
-Even if you request help, you still have the right to refuse the help offered and the right to refuse treatment or medication previously accepted. - 15.
-To receive treatment, rehabilitation and/or educational services according to commonly accepted professional standards regardless of race, creed, gender, age, national origin, political belief, disability, sexual orientation or infectious disease. - 16.
-To be treated with respect and dignity, including humane psychological and physical treatment, rehabilitation and/or educational environment that is sensitive to social, psychological, physical and spiritual factors; as well as freedom from physical, sexual and verbal abuse or harassment and physical punishment, financial or other exploitation, humiliation or neglect. - 17.
-To endure the least restrictive conditions necessary to achieve the purpose of treatment or rehabilitation, including crisis procedures and special treatment interventions and restrictions.
-(See NCSS Policy and Procedure on Non-Violent Practices.) - 18.
-To freedom from aversive procedures, devices and treatments. - 19.
-To petition the court for review of any civil commitment order in accordance with the provisions of the law. - 20.
-Not to be the subject of experimental research without the expressed and informed consent of you and/or your guardian.
-If consent is given, research will adhere to all NCSS, professional and governmental regulations.
-You and/or your guardian may withdraw consent at anytime.
-(See NCSS Policy and Procedure on Human Subject Research.) - 21.
-To receive services in a manner responsive to your unique characteristics, needs and abilities. - 22.
-To request reasonable accommodations for special needs - 23.
-To be notified as far in advance as possible should appointments need to be rescheduled.
+- criteria and funding priorities, available services, programs, and practitioners, practice guidelines, utilization management practices, and grievance procedures. - The right to a comprehensive service plan that incorporates other relevant service agencies/systems, if desired. - To expect all NCSS staff to adhere to the NCSS Code of Ethics. - To have these rights policies communicated in a meaningful and understandable way to the person served. - To communicate in their primary language and primary mode of communications. - To ask questions about anything not understood. - To attend, speak at, and have guests of their choosing at all meetings at which placement, treatment, and services decisions are made on their behalf. - To be informed of their condition and progress. - To be provided access to information that will facilitate decision making about treatment, including a description of any treatment procedure and discussion about alternatives. - To participate in all aspects of their treatment plan.
+Where appropriate, family members or significant others will have the opportunity to participate in the development of the treatment plan. - To be informed of possible side effects of medication or treatment offered. - To consent to, refuse treatment or terminate treatment to the extent permitted by law (except where services are required by court order), and to be informed of possible consequences of such actions. - To request help in the form of treatment and/or medication.
+Even if the person served requests help, their still has the right to refuse the help offered and the right to refuse treatment or medication previously accepted. - To receive treatment, rehabilitation, and/ or educational services according to commonly accepted professional standards regardless of race, creed, gender, age, national origin, political belief, disability, sexual orientation, or infectious disease. - To be treated with privacy, dignity confidentiality, respect and including a humane psychological and physical treatment, rehabilitation, and/ or educational environment that is sensitive to social, psychological, physical and spiritual factors and freedom from physical, sexual, and verbal abuse or harassment and physical punishment, financial or other exploitation, retaliation, humiliation or neglect. - To endure the least restrictive conditions necessary to achieve the purpose of treatment or rehabilitation, including crisis procedures and special treatment interventions and restrictions.
+(See NCSS Policy and Procedure